the-tcpdump-group/tcpdump/README.md

 * UnixWare

 ### Dependency on libpcap
-Tcpdump uses libpcap, a system-independent interface for user-level packet capture.
+tcpdump uses libpcap, a system-independent interface for user-level packet capture.
 Before building tcpdump, you must first retrieve and build libpcap.